If your bid for a sheltered housing property is successful, we will arrange an appointment to show you around the property.

-You will be given keys/fobs to your new home – one for your flat, and one for the front door of the main building.
+You will be given the keys/fobs to your new home – one for your flat, and one for the front door of the main building.

 You can smoke in your own flat or in the garden, but smoking is not permitted in communal areas of the building.

-Your scheme manager or other professionals who visit you may ask you not to smoke while they are in the property.
+Your Scheme Manager or other professionals who visit you may ask you not to smoke while they are in the property.

 Rent and benefits

 Visit our advice for sheltered housing tenants page for information about paying rent.